Aakashraj1535/college-complain/README.md

 There are several ways of editing your application.

-**Use Lovable**
+**Use VS code**

-Simply visit the [Lovable Project](https://lovable.dev/projects/377599e0-34e6-4a96-83f6-c00452c48355) and start prompting.
+Simply visit the vs code platform and start coding . use chatgpt and gemini for ideas.

-Changes made via Lovable will be committed automatically to this repo.
+Changes made via VS code will be committed automatically to this repo.

 **Use your preferred IDE**